-Retail costs can be implemented as either a percentage mark-up on total network costs (regulated wholesale costs, non-regulated wholesale and own network costs) or as actual values that are added to total network costs.
+Retail costs can be accounted for either as a percentage mark-up on total network costs (regulated wholesale costs, non-regulated input costs (incl. own network costs)) or as actual values that are added to total network costs.

-27 The NRA that uses RoR explained that it does not use WACC as it is probably not relevant for downstream (retail) costs as these do not imply as important investments as upstream activities.
+&lt;sup>28 The NRA that uses RoR explained that it does not use WACC as it is probably not relevant for downstream (retail) costs as these do not imply as important investments as upstream activities.